olback/gta-session/README.md

 This program blocks a few ports in your Windows Firewall for 10 seconds.

 ## OS Support
-Only tested on Windows 10 but *SHOULD* work on Windows 8 and 8.1 as well.
+Only tested on Windows 10 but *SHOULD* work on Windows 8.1 as well.

 ## Is it safe to use?
 Can i get banned?
 Yes i'd say it's safe.
 R* would have to monitor ALL of your firewall rules and make sure you can't modify any of them while GTA is running to get you banned.